RobertSeidler/wc-grid-table/readme.md

   * active: Boolean
 * customFilterFunction - a function that can override default filter behaviour (regexFilter).
 Arguments are filter input values and value to test against as strings.
   The expected return is a filtered data Array.
 * sortedBy - an Array of Objects describing sorting.
-Keys are col - column name sorted - and dir - the sort direction (one of ["asc", "desc"]).
+Keys are col - column name sorted - and dir - the sort direction (one of [`asc`, `desc`]).
 Sorting is kept after each sorting operation, so that primary, secondary, tertiary, ... sorting is possible.
 * sortOptions - an object with options concerning sorting.
 Available Options:
   * active: Boolean